No-cloning with unitary scaling: The relation between no-cloning and no-cloning with unitary scaling

 Conversely, if $T$ can make a $\mathcal{U}$-copy of an arbitrary unknown pure state$\ |\psi \rangle $, i.e.

 then

 Clearly, $(I\otimes \mathcal{U}^{H}\mathcal{)}T$ is also unitary.
 Thus, $ (I\otimes \mathcal{U}^{H}\mathcal{)}T$ can make an identical copy of the unknown state$\ |\psi \rangle $.

-Therefore, no-cloning machine can make an identical copy of an arbitrary unknown pure state if and only if no-cloning with unitary scaling machine can make a $\mathcal{U}$-copy of the state.
+Therefore, the standard cloning machine can make an identical copy of an arbitrary unknown pure state if and only if the cloning machine\ with unitary scaling can make a $\mathcal{U}$-copy of the state.